abbysaintg/dreamland-game/README.md

 Dreamland is a text-based adventure game inspired by both old and new text games.

 This is a Ruby on Rails and React app that utilizies a minimal frontend but complex game logic within the Ruby models and controllers.
+It has features user authentication, progress saving, an inventory system, and a 5 quest storyline.

 This game was created for my phase 4 project at Flatiron's Software Engineering Bootcamp.